KaspaSilver/Quick-Start-Kaspa-Node---Bridge/README.md

 Congrats!
 You should have a couple of .bat files on your desktop that will run a public or private Kaspa node, the Kaspa bridge, & More!

++ Be mindful that to be public you need to open up port 16111 on your router as well

 # Video Guide
 + Watch this video -